-The three buildings contain nineteen general classrooms, twenty program-specific classrooms and laboratories, the Academic Support Center, the Advising Center, the Peterson Library, administrative and faculty offices, the Maintenance Department, cafeteria, bookstore, and three annexes.
+The three buildings contain nineteen general classrooms, twenty program-specific classrooms and laboratories, the Academic Support Center, the Advising Center, the Wellness Center, the Peterson Library, administrative and faculty offices, the Maintenance Department, cafeteria, bookstore, and three annexes.
 Spaces for more than 500 vehicles offer convenient parking with spaces for handicapped persons.
-The College is located on the City bus line and is approximately three miles from downtown Nashua.
-The College has a satellite campus at Crotched Mountain Rehabilitation Center in Greenfield, NH.
+The College is located on the city bus line and is approximately three miles from downtown Nashua.
 Students who are enrolled in the Restaurant Management program spend two semesters at the Les Roches International School of Hotel Management in Crans-Montana, Switzerland.